-The Designated Lead and any Deputy have completed specific training such as Designated Safeguarding Lead Training to carry out the duties of the role, and attend (CESCP) multi agency Safeguarding and Child Protection training on an annual basis.
+The Designated Lead and any Deputy attend (CESCP) multi agency Safeguarding and child protection training on an annual basis.

-The Designated Safeguarding Lead, and/or Deputy/ies attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.
+The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes emerging with Cheshire East.

-The school acknowledges findings from local and national practice learning reviews and shares lessons learned with all staff.
+The school acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.

-13.0 Cared for children (Looked after children) and previously cared for children In Bickerton Holy Trinity Church of England Primary School we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
-We have identified a designated teacher for our Cared for Children; this person works closely with the Virtual School.
+Cared for and previously cared for children (looked after children)

+In Bickerton Holy Trinity CE Primary School, we ensure that staff have the skills, knowledge and understanding necessary to keep cared for children safe as we aware that children often become looked after as a result of abuse and/or neglect.
+We have identified a designated teacher for our cared for children; this person works closely with the virtual school.

-14.0 Children with special needs and disabilities
+Children with special needs and disabilities

-We ensure that staff are aware that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges both online and offline.
+We ensure that staff are aware that children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
 We ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.

 These barriers can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - children with SEN and disabilities being disproportionally impacted by things like bullying - without outwardly showing any signs - · communication barriers and difficulties in overcoming these barriers - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury related to the child's disability without further exploration; - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers